aidapouradam4/Sentiment-classification-of-movie-reviews/README.md

 # Sentiment-classification-of-movie-reviews
 # Introduction
-This report aims to present a binary classification model for sentiment analysis of reviews collected from the IMDB, Amazon, and Yelp websites.
+This project aims to present a binary classification model for sentiment analysis of reviews collected from the IMDB, Amazon, and Yelp websites.
 The dataset used for this project includes 3000 reviews, which were split into 2400 training and 600 testing datasets.
 Although the assumed audience of these websites is primarily English speakers, the data contains slang, misspellings, foreign characters, and other linguistic challenges that make natural language processing difficult.
 The primary objective of this project is to develop a binary classifier that can accurately identify the sentiment of a new sentence.
 This report will discuss the methods and techniques employed to develop this classifier and evaluate its performance on the test set.

 # Methodology: